Web development for beginners: Using web servers and npm

 Ports in URLs

-There is one last thing we need to learn: URLs can also contain _ports – decimal numbers that come after the host and are separated by a colon:
+In order to use web servers, we need to know a feature of URLs that we haven’t encountered yet: _ports – decimal numbers that come after the host and are separated by a colon.
+These are two examples:

-Each server has multiple ports – channels over which we can communicate with it.
+Each server has multiple ports: They are channels over which we can communicate with it.
 We normally don’t see ports because there are defaults that are used:

 • The default port for HTTP is 80